 Earth observation (EO) is the process of gathering information about the Earth from a range of sensors to provide monitoring data at a range of scales.
 This POSTnote outlines some of the environmental uses and benefits of EO data, the potential opportunities from advances in relevant technologies and challenges facing the effective use of EO data.

 Antimicrobial resistance (AMR) is a significant and increasing threat to public health globally.
 It is estimated that in the US and Europe alone, antimicrobial-resistant infections currently cause at least 50,000 deaths per year with hundreds of thousands more dying in other areas of the world.

-This pack has been prepared ahead of the debate to be held in Westminster Hall on 18 October 2017 at 9.30am on the risks of surgical mesh implants.
-The debate will be opened by Emma Hardy MP.
+This pack has been prepared ahead of the debate to be held in Westminster Hall on Thursday 16 November 2016 from 1.30-3.30pm on World Antibiotics Awareness Week.
+The subject for the debate has been selected by the Backbench Business Committee and the debate will be opened by Julian Sturdy MP.

-A Westminster Hall debate on the "Effect of taxes on small businesses" is scheduled for Wednesday 18 October 2017 at 2.30pm.
-The Member leading the debate is Derek Thomas MP.
+A Westminster Hall debate on Family justice reform is scheduled for Wednesday 15 November 2017 at 2.30pm.
+The Member leading the debate is Suella Fernandes MP.

 MPs will debate the UK's role in degradation of the marine environment from 2.30 to 4pm on Tuesday 14 November 2017.
 The debate will take place in Westminster Hall and be led by Barry Sheerman MP.